 Combatting the negative impacts of SDOH requires close collaboration.
 And CHWs form the backbone of these efforts.
 To address these challenges, they:

-As a team, the Genovista CHWs use risk stratification to target patients.
+CHWs use risk stratification to target patients.
 Then, to gauge progress, they measure primary care provider connectivity and examine the quality of outcomes.
 In this instance, a drop in ED utilization equals success.

 “When our patients present to the ED, roughly nine times out of 10 they are not admitted,” explains Thrower.
 “That means they didn’t need to be there.
-Our data identified this discrepancy as an opportunity for our CHWs to directly impact patients going into the ED.”
+Our data identified this discrepancy as an opportunity for our Genovista CHWs to directly impact patients going into the ED.”

 Using artificial intelligence algorithms, they identified their most frequent ED utilizers from the previous year.
 Then, everyone went to work.
 CHWs received alerts about each patient who visited the ED.
 Within one to three days post-discharge, they contacted patients to complete an SDOH assessment and conduct motivational interviews.